 National wildlife refuges partner with volunteers, youth groups, landowners, neighbors, and residents of urban and rural communities to make a lasting difference.
 Join our staff to help make American lands healthier and communities stronger while gaining new skills and rewarding experiences.
 We have a wide range of opportunities, from habitat management to biological monitoring to visitor services; and you are likely to have skills that we can learn from.
 Get involved and join the team!

 Discover for yourself what tens of thousands of volunteers have learned: volunteering for the U.S. Fish and Wildlife Service is fun and rewarding in many ways.
 Master new skills.
 Meet new friends.
 Enjoy a sense of accomplishment from doing your part to further wildlife conservation for the benefit of all.
 Check out our refuge's volunteer opportunities:

 What do volunteers do?

-Volunteers assist with environmental educational program staff to provide hands-on learning experiences, guide small groups on refuge trails, assist with teacher orientation workshops, and help with special projects.
+Volunteers assist environmental educational program staff to provide hands-on learning experiences, guide small groups on refuge trails, assist with teacher orientation workshops, and help with special projects.

-Qualified volunteers assist Refuge biologists with wildlife surveys, habitat restoration, andmanagement.
+Qualified volunteers assist refuge biologists with wildlife surveys, habitat restoration, andmanagement.

-Volunteers assist Refuge employees and the Washington Conservation Corps. crew with a diversity of maintenance needs, including: sign installation ,fence repairs, painting, equipment repair, woodwork and small construction projects.
+Volunteers assist refuge employees and the Washington Conservation Corps crew with a diversity of maintenance needs, including: sign installation, fence repairs, painting, equipment repair, woodwork, and small construction projects.
 There may also be opportunities in more specialized areas for those with skills such as plumbing and carpentry.

 Where Do Volunteers Work?